MileHacker Logo

 • Chizhou Jiuhuashan Airport and Chizhou Railway Station are equipped with basic easy-to-access facilities.

-• Public buses are generally not accessible, often with steps at the entrance.
+• Public buses are generally not accessible, often with flights of stairs at the entrance.

 Sensory Impairments